RTAkland/kzlib/README.md

 Zlib for Kotlin Multiplatform project

-It supported the following targets:
+It supports the following targets:

 - jvm(1.8)
 - mingwX64